🍷

 Key Facts

-• 370 hectares across three estates: 57 ha Casablanca Valley (Chardonnay, Pinot Noir), 116 ha Cachapoal Valley (Cabernet Sauvignon, Sauvignon Blanc, Syrah), and Colchagua's Apalta Vineyard (Carménère, Cabernet Sauvignon, Merlot, Petit Verdot, Syrah); approximately 200,000 cases produced annually
+• 370 hectares across three estates: 57 ha Casablanca Valley (Chardonnay, Pinot Noir), 116 ha Cachapoal Valley (Cabernet Sauvignon, Sauvignon Blanc, Syrah), and Apalta Vineyard (Carménère, Cabernet Sauvignon, Merlot, Petit Verdot, Syrah); approximately 200,000 cases produced annually

-• Clos Apalta, first produced in 1997, earned Wine Spectator's Wine of the Year in 2008 (2005 vintage) and 100 points from James Suckling for the 2014, 2015, 2017, and 2021 vintages
+• Clos Apalta, first produced 1997, named Wine Spectator Wine of the Year 2008 (2005 vintage); the only wine to appear three times in the top three of Wine Spectator's Top 100; 100 points from James Suckling for 2014, 2015, 2017, and 2021 vintages

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-• 2017 blend: 48% Carménère, 26% Cabernet Sauvignon, 25% Merlot, 1% Petit Verdot; fermented with indigenous yeasts, 4-5 weeks maceration, 27 months in 85% new French oak
+• 2017 blend: 48% Carménère, 26% Cabernet Sauvignon, 25% Merlot, 1% Petit Verdot; 2021 blend: 75% Carménère with Cabernet Sauvignon and Merlot

 WINE WITH SETH APP